 There was one winter where it felt like everybody I knew got to see a snowy owl, except me.
 I remember my little niece explaining to me one Christmas, “Aunt Kristyn, we saw this big, white owl!” and instead of feeling happy for her, I was intensely jealous!

 But then in January 2015, I had my moment — it was actually five moments in a row, spread out over one incredible afternoon near the Minesing Wetlands in Ontario.
 I was lucky enough to spend a beautiful winter day gazing at five separate snowy owls.
 I burst into the meeting I was due at that afternoon, freezing cold, 10 minutes late and vibrating with excitement, showing my colleagues the 300 pictures I had taken (I wish that was an exaggeration; they likely do as well).

 My love affair with these owls has continued in earnest ever since and doesn’t show any sign of letting up.

 I just love the way it feels when I lock eyes with this incredible creature — my green to its yellow.
-I find myself wondering about where it’s been, what winter here in southern Ontario must be like for it, and what life looks like for this particular snowy owl during the summer months when daylight is long and lemmings, a snowy owl's favourite food source, are plentiful up on the Arctic tundra.
+I find myself wondering about where it’s been, what winter here in southern Ontario must be like for it, and what life looks like for this particular snowy owl during the summer months on the Arctic tundra, when daylight is long and lemmings, a snowy owl's favourite food source, are plentiful.

 Though the long, cold, dark days of winter can bring some serious snow shovelling, damp and chilly feet, and those dreaded winter blues, it always helps me to think about the incredible things that can blow in from the Arctic on the back of winter winds, including the majestic, mysterious and always compelling snowy owl.